 Addiction treatment can help you to stop using and start your recovery, but the real challenge of staying sober begins once you return to your daily routine.
 While relapse is a pretty common part of the addiction cycle, you can avoid it by recognising and sidestepping physical and emotional triggers.

 Resisting and avoiding temptations takes continuous motivation and awareness – and a solid relapse prevention plan, as we will explain later.
-It is normal to fear the possibility of relapse, and once more, being drawn back into the addiction cycle, you are not alone.
-Please be aware that relapse does not mean that you have failed.
-According to the US National Institute on Drug Abuse (NIDA), 40 to 60 % of those treated for substance use disorders (SUD) will relapse at some point.
+It is normal to fear the possibility of relapse.
+Please be aware that relapse does not mean that you – or the addiction treatment – have failed.
+According to the US National Institute on Drug Abuse, 40 to 60% of those treated for substance use disorders (SUD) will relapse at some point.
 This fairly high rate suggests that relapse is not an individual failure but a relatively common part of recovery.

 Preparing a Relapse Prevention Plan

-• If you have been treated in an inpatient program, it may be advisable to continue in an outpatient program for the first 3 to 6 months post-discharge to benefit from a continuity of certain treatment elements.
+- If you have been treated in an inpatient programme, it may be advisable to continue in an outpatient programme for the first 3 to 6 months post-discharge to benefit from a continuity of certain treatment elements.

-• A list of all the negative and harmful things and consequences of using and a complementary list of all the benefits of staying sober.
-Keep these lists always at hand to remind yourself, if needed, why working hard for this new life is worth the effort.
+- A list of all the negative and harmful things and consequences of using and a complementary list of all the benefits of staying sober.
+Keep these lists always at hand to remind yourself why working hard for this new life is worth the effort.

 External triggers are environmental events and situations that provoke your need to use drugs.
 They can be manifold and range from certain activities, social situations, locations, objects, people, and even a word uttered in a harmless context.
 Unlike internal triggers, external triggers can be purposefully avoided.
 Read on to learn how you can control them.

-This acronym of four trigger emotions or sensations (Hungry, Angry, Lonely, Tired) also stands for the simple but effective tool which you can use to avoid them: remind yourself each day “to HALT”, i. e. to pay close attention to your emotions and to focus on body-awareness.
-Your self-care will improve, and your physical and emotional condition will strengthen over time.
-So, take a moment every day to check your body and mind: “Am I hungry?
-Angry?
-Lonely?
-Tired?”
+This acronym of four trigger emotions or sensations (Hungry, Angry, Lonely, Tired) also stands for the simple but effective tool which you can use to avoid them: remind yourself each day to “HALT!”, i. e. to pay close attention to your emotions and to focus on body-awareness.

 > H-unger: Whether as a physical or emotional need, hunger tells us that our body calls for nourishment to thrive and function well.
 Carry healthy snacks around with you, and be mindful about preparing and eating regular meals to avoid feeling hungry.